shibopriyo5/Wanderlust-Project/README.md

 - Add images to listings—uploads are handled securely by Cloudinary.
 - Leave reviews for other listings, or manage your own reviews.

 _**Disclaimer:** All data shown (such as listings, locations, and reviews) is for demonstration purposes only and not representative of any real-world service or business.
-No actual bookings or payments are processed._
+No actual bookings or payments are processed._       Users are solely responsible for the content they submit, including locations and reviews.
+        The platform does not verify user-submitted data.

 ---